wuseman/Telia_Motorola-Arris_VIP-TVBox/README.md

 ## Disclaimer

+> [!Note]
-!!!
-Note "This analysis stems from personal research and disassembly of the Motorola Arris STB Box from TeliaSonera AB, Sweden.
+> This analysis stems from personal research and disassembly of the Motorola Arris STB Box from TeliaSonera AB, Sweden.
 The documentation in this readme is originally authored by myself, as per usual practice.
 Unfortunately, the decryption tool referenced from that era is no longer accurate.
 It's essential to note that I refrain from distributing any `decryption` tool for this purpose publicly.
 For those interested in further details, please don't hesitate to reach out.
-I've successfully developed a current decryption tool applicable to all Motorola and Arris TV Boxes, covering devices up to the year 2024."
+I've successfully developed a current decryption tool applicable to all Motorola and Arris TV Boxes, covering devices up to the year 2024.x

-!!!
-Danger "Danger: Arris/Motorola's/Telia's decision to encrypt the second-stage bootloader raises concerns, particularly given the apparent ease of extracting the decryption key.
+ Arris/Motorola's/Telia's decision to encrypt the second-stage bootloader raises concerns, particularly given the apparent ease of extracting the decryption key.
 Such a decision may raise questions about the transparency of utilizing Linux within the box, potentially prompting inquiries regarding GPL compliance.
 As I'm not familiar enough with exact details, I'll let this be a reminder that everyone can join in and contribute, if you have insight into whether or not this is OK or not, please let me know, I'll be happy to help.
-This is the reason for all this work I have done in this `README` for everyone out there"
+This is the reason for all this work I have done in this `README` for everyone out there

-!!!
-Example "General Info"

-    ```
+> [!CAUTION]
+>  Arris/Motorola's/Telia's decision to encrypt the second-stage bootloader raises concerns, particularly given the apparent ease of extracting the decryption key.
+Such a decision may raise questions about the transparency of utilizing Linux within the box, potentially prompting inquiries regarding GPL compliance.
+As I'm not familiar enough with exact details, I'll let this be a reminder that everyone can join in and contribute, if you have insight into whether or not this is OK or not, please let me know, I'll be happy to help.
+This is the reason for all this work I have done in this `README` for everyone out there
+>

+### General Info

     User-Agent (OLD).....................: KreaTVWebKit/531 (Motorola STB; Linux)
     User-Agent...........................: KreaTVWebKit/600 (Motorola STB; Linux; 5305)
     Default login URL....................: http://iptvlogin.telia.se/credentials